benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

   completing your assessment task? (that will help with coming up with some learning outcomes)

-- how might the _concept/tool_ and the _creative process_ shape the responses to
+- how might the _concept/tool_ and the _creative medium_ shape the responses to
   the problem? can you use this to your advantage in encouraging students to attain the learning outcomes?

+- will the outcome (what the students produce) be something completely new, or will it be a reimagination/repurposing of an existing technology, or speculating on the impact of an existing technology as it develops into the future?

 - how are you going to constrain the scope of your task so that it supports students from a wide range of backgrounds/abilities?